vvoltaire/vvoltaire/README.md

 ---

 ## 🧑‍💻 About Me
-- 🎓 CS major with Data Science concentration from Oberlin College
+- CS major with Data Science concentration from Oberlin College
-- 🚀 Experience in **Full-Stack Development**, **AI Engineering**, and **Front-End UI/UX**
+- Experience in **Full-Stack Software Egineering** and **Front-End Software Engineering**
-- 💼 Worked at Salesforce and Minds Matter Chicago
+- Worked at Manulife John Hancock, Salesforce, and Minds Matter Chicago
-- 🌟 Passionate about building impactful tech and exploring creative solutions
+- Passionate about building impactful tech and exploring creative solutions

 ---